-- 1. Open the printer door. - 2.
-Remove the plastic paper roller from the printer mechanism.
-If you are replacing an empty paper roll, remove and discard the paper spool from the printer mechanism, but do not discard the plastic roller.
-The spring-loaded (white plastic) back tension rod, located directly behind the paper roller is not a removable part. - 3.
-Insert the plastic roller into a new paper roll. - 4.
-Install the plastic roller and paper roll into the printer mechanism, with paper facing out and feeding from the top of the roll.(See Fig. 2.4.2C) The paper roller will fit into the slots on the left and right side of the printer mechanism.
+3. Remove the plastic paper roller from the printer mechanism.
+If you are replacing an empty paper roll, remove and discard the paper spool from the printer mechanism, but do not discard the plastic spindle.
+The spring bar (white plastic back tension rod), located directly behind the paper roller is not a removable part.

+4. Insert the plastic roller into a new paper roll.

+5. Install the plastic roller and paper roll into the printer mechanism, with paper facing out and feeding from the top of the roll.
+The paper roller will fit into the slots on the left and right side of the printer mechanism.
 The paper roller should drop into position without additional adjustment.